 A selection and breeding program has already commenced which will involve the establishment of seed orchards for the potential development of a national plantation resource.

 But wait there’s more !

-More detailed 2016 testing of Leptospermum polygalifolium from selected wild populations in SE Queensland has further confirmed DHA (Dihydroxyacetone) levels of 10,000 – 12,000 ppm which could potentially produce highly concentrated MGO (Methylglyoxal) honeys that are significantly off-scale with the potential for further increases by selection and breeding. (also planned for 2017)
+More detailed 2016 testing of Leptospermum polygalifolium from selected wild populations in SE Queensland has further confirmed DHA (Dihydroxyacetone) levels of 10,000 – 12,000 ppm which could potentially produce highly concentrated MGO (Methylglyoxal) honeys that are significantly off-scale with the potential for further increases by selection and breeding. (also planned for 2017 and beyond)